 Rigid gas permeable contact lenses

 Rigid Gas Permeable (RGP) contact lenses can be used to correct any form of refractive error.
-Although this lens type is more complex to fit and is initially more uncomfortable than soft contact lenses, the optical results are usually far more superior to soft contact lenses.
+The lens is more complex to fit and is initially more uncomfortable, but the optical results are usually far more superior to soft contact lenses.

 We use the revolutionary EyeSpace contact lens design software to custom design each and every rigid lens.
 EyeSpace lens designs allow for superior comfort and health to the eye and significantly reduces the need to fit multiple trial lenses.